eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 toc:
   - name: Introduction
   - name: Internal Consistency
-  - name: Ballot-Condorcet-Consistency
+  - name: Score-Condorcet-Consistency
     subsections:
-      - name: Approval is BCC
+      - name: Approval is SCC
       - name: Uniqueness of Approval Voting
       - name: An Example
-  - name: STAR is Not BCC
+  - name: STAR is Not SCC
+  - name: Caveats
   - name: The Importance of Legitimacy
 ---